Bright-Union/brightunion-sdk/README.md

 ```
 # Available methods

-### Get the full catalog from all out distributors
+### Get the full catalog from all our distributors
 ```
 getCatalog()
 ```